 For tension set diamond rings, make sure the diamond comes with a certificate from a reputable laboratory - like the GIA, AGS, EGL or IGI - and that the diamond has a clarity grade of at least VS2.

 Recommendations for Quality Tension Set Engagement Rings

 Highly reputable engagement and wedding ring designers that specialize in tension set rings include:

-Steven Kretcher is a designer that has 3 diamond tension styles in platinum.
-Because the rings are in platinum though, they are bulkier than what you will find in titanium styles.
+Steven Kretcher is a designer that has a beautiful selection of diamond tension styles in platinum.
+Because the rings are in platinum though, they are a bit bulkier than what you will find in titanium styles.

 Niessing carries a selection of gold, platinum and steel tension rings set rings with diamonds and synthetic gemstones.
 Style range from wide men's rings to thick circle rings with over a dozen styles to choose from.

 Send in your questions and comments, or share pics of your gorgeous tension set ring here!

 I will post answers to your questions as soon as possible!

 Click on the links to see comments and answered questions...